agenticplug.ai - Agentic Commerce Optimization company

 How do you measure success and visibility during the Track phase?

-The Track phase utilizes proprietary analytics to monitor your brand's performance in the "AI-first" world.
+The Track phase utilizes advanced analytics to monitor your brand's performance in the "AI-first" world.
 We go beyond traditional search rankings to measure AI citations, mention sentiment, and agent-mediated conversions.
 This continuous feedback loop allows us to refine your strategy in real-time, ensuring your brand maintains its dominance as AI algorithms and user search behaviors evolve.

 How does the Influence phase corroborate a brand's authority?